huzaif-724/Edtech-Platform/README.md

 # E-Learning Platform (MERN Stack)
 A full-stack web application where instructors can create courses, and students can purchase and enroll in courses.
-Includes video lectures, PDF notes, and a dashboard for both roles.
+Includes video lectures, PDF notes, and a dashboard for both roles. <br />
 🚧 This project is currently under development. 🚧

 ## 🚀 Features (Ongoing Development)